Are you looking for an honest SEOPress review? Or wondering if it’s good enough to use? If yes, then you’re at the correct place to know about it.

 SEOPress is a freemium plugin available in both free and premium versions.
-So, you can easily download the free version from WordPress.org.
+You can get the free version on its official site as well as on WordPress.org.
+So, you can also directly install the free version from your WordPress dashboard.

 The premium version is called SEOPress Pro.
 It’s also quite affordable with a cost of $39.
 This paid version includes all the free features and other additional premium features.

 Some of the exclusive features of the premium version are:

 - Able to import and export SEO metadata from or to a CSV file, respectively.